JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 It is \~30%[^4] faster to compute `sin` and `cos` at the same time via `sincos` than it is to compute them one after the other.
 How can we incorporate this insight into our system?
-We know that we can compute the `cos(x)` at the same time as the `sin(x)` is computed in primal, because it only depends on `x` --- we don't need to know `ȳ`. but there is no-where to put it that is accessible both to the primal pass, and the gradient pass code.
+We know that we can compute the `cos(x)` at the same time as the `sin(x)` is computed in primal, because it only depends on `x` --- we don't need to know `ȳ`.
+But there is nowhere to put it that is accessible both to the primal pass and the gradient pass code.

-What if we introduced some variable called `intermediates` that is also record onto the tape during the primal pass?
+What if we introduced some variable called `intermediates` that is also recorded onto the tape during the primal pass?
-We would need to be able to modify the primal pass to do this, so we can actually put the data into the `intermediates`.
+We would need to be able to modify the primal pass to do this, so that we can actually put the data into the `intermediates`.
-So we will introduce a function: `augmented_primal`, that will return the primal output, plus the `intermediates` that we want to reuse in the gradient pass.
+So we will introduce a function: `augmented_primal`, that will return the primal output plus the `intermediates` that we want to reuse in the gradient pass.
-Then we will make our AD system replace calls to the primal with calls to the `augmented_primal` of the primal function; and take care of all the bookkeeping.
+Then we will make our AD system replace calls to the primal with calls to the `augmented_primal` of the primal function and take care of all the bookkeeping.
 So that would look like:
 ```julia
 y = f(x)  # primal program